Negeri Sembilan: The Ruler

 The Undang themselves cannot stand for election, and their choice of Ruler is limited to a male Muslim who is Malay and also a "lawfully begotten descendant of Raja Radin ibni Raja Lenggang".

 The Assembly convenes at the Wisma Negeri in the state capital, Seremban.

 Executive and Legislature

-The State Executive Council consists of the Menteri Besar, who is its chairman, and ten other members.
+The State Executive Council consists of the Menteri Besar (Chief Minister), who is its chairman, and ten other members.
 The Menteri Besar and the other members of the council are appointed by the Yang Di-Pertuan Besar from the members of the State Assembly of the governing party or coalition.
-The current Menteri Besar or Chief Minister of the state is Aminuddin Harun.
+The current Menteri Besar of the state is Aminuddin Harun.

 The unicameral Negeri Sembilan State Legislative Assembly is the state legislature of Negeri Sembilan.
 It consists of 36 members who represent single-member constituencies throughout the state.
 Elections are held no more than five years apart, and are usually conducted simultaneously with elections to the federal parliament.